primeroIMS/primero/db/upgrade_migrations/migration_1.6_to_1.7/README.md

 Migrating an old configuration
 ===================================
+Note: To convert an old json configuration you can use the migration scripts 1.5 to 1.6.
+For the migration 1.6 to 1.7, only config changes are necessary.

-Create manually each form-group lookup and use form_group_id instead of form-group-name
+Create manually each form-group lookup and use form_group_id instead of form_group_name
 -------------------------
+- Search all form_group_names and group them by module (Case, Incident, Tracing Request)
+- Create form-group lookup by module.
+- Replace form_group_name by form_group_id

 ====================================================================================================================